Round Table Pizza

-Round Table Pizza is a chain and franchise of pizza parlours in the Western United States.
+Round Table Pizza is a chain and franchise of pizza parlors in the Western United States.
 The first Round Table Pizza restaurant was opened in 1959, and the company has over 400 restaurants.
 The company is headquartered in Atlanta, Georgia.

 Overview

 The company currently operates two formats.
 Traditional Round Table Pizza restaurants serve primarily pizza, salads, and beverages.
 A new format, Round Table Pizza Clubhouse - Pizza Pub Play, features expanded entertainment with arcade games for children and big-screen TVs with sports programming, as well as an expanded menu and craft beer selection.

 History

-Round Table Pizza was founded by William R. Larson (January 30, 1933 – November 15, 2006).
+Round Table Pizza was founded by William R. Larson.
 Larson was born in San Jose, California, on January 30, 1933, and was raised in Palo Alto, California.
 After serving 4 years in the U.S. Navy, Larson worked several different jobs, gaining experience that ultimately led him to create his own restaurant.
 He opened his first pizza parlor in Menlo Park, California on December 21, 1959 located at 1235 El Camino Real.
 He called his new restaurant Round Table Pizza.
 He named the restaurant Round Table Pizza after the round redwood tables he and his father constructed.

 This original location in Menlo Park would eventually be moved to 1225 El Camino Real a few years later, where it still stands today and is owned and operated by Bob Larson, William's son.
-As of 2020, Bob Larson still owns and operates the original Menlo Park Location.
+As of 2020, Bob Larson still owns and operates the original Menlo Park location.

 According to PizzaMarketPlace.com, "William's developed recipe & crust soon brought Round Table Pizza a strong following from customers and entrepreneurs."
 By 1978 under Larson's direction, Round Table had amassed over 225 stores.
 In 2011, the company filed for protection under Chapter 11 with the U.S. bankruptcy court and emerged from bankruptcy the same year.
 The Consensual Plan of Reorganization provides for 100% repayment of obligations to its secured and unsecured creditors and for its employee owners to retain 100% ownership of the company.
 Since then, the company met all obligations and its financial strength steadily improved with the retirement of debt and the increase in cash flow.